-The Best Stocks to Play the Protein Trend - Cabot Wealth Network
+The Best Protein Stocks to Play the DNA Trend - Cabot Wealth Network

 That said, I prefer some of the smaller players that offer pure-play exposure to some special technology within the larger protein analysis market.
 These are the types of companies that I cover in Cabot Small-Cap Confidential.

-As with any relatively early-stage technology/market, these companies do carry a higher risk than the more diversified stocks that have been in the sequencing and/or pharmaceutical manufacturing markets for some time.
-But the reward is greater too.
-Which is why I recently added a third protein stock to our portfolio!
+As with any relatively early-stage technology/market, protein stocks do carry a higher risk than the more diversified stocks that have been in the sequencing and/or pharmaceutical manufacturing markets for some time.
+But the reward is greater, too.

-If you’d like to learn more about the role proteins will play in the future of personalized medicine grab a subscription to Cabot Small-Cap Confidential by clicking here.
+If you’d like to learn more about protein stocks and the role proteins will play in the future of personalized medicine, grab a subscription to Cabot Small-Cap Confidential by clicking here.

 Stocks That Can Make You RICH